 Case records maintained by the Agency contain confidential information regarding parties used for the purpose of administering the child support (IV-D) program.
 Subsequently, all IV-D case records containing participant information are kept confidential, with very limited accessibility.
 Additionally, the Agency prohibits access to IV-D records unless the party can demonstrate that the release of the information is directly related to the administration of the IV-D program.
 These limitations are applied uniformly to both parties, their respective attorneys, and other individuals specifically authorized by any party under a written authorization for release of information.
 As a general rule, only information provided by the participant themselves will be made available to that participant only upon request.

 In lieu of the need for public record requests, the Bureau of Child Support provides free access to participant financial account histories via a secured online system upon successful registration.
+Account history reports generated by the agency may be requested.

 All court documents/orders used to administer the IV-D program must be obtained from the Clerk of Courts office at the costs established by that department.